vmware/vic/doc/design/upgrade.md

 vic-machine is not supposed to migrate old image data or volume data to new vmdk files, so portlayer will need to be backward compatible.
 (Suppose vSphere will be backward compatibile, there should be nothing to do in vic, but need to do some research on it)

-### Why Not Support Upgrade Between Builds
+### How to Support Upgrade Between Builds

 We need to keep old version's guestinfo structure definition, to make sure we can read back old configuration, and need plugin to migrate data from old structure to new structure.
-If we support upgrade per build, we cannot pre-estimate the build number from when the old configuration is dropped and new configuration starts to work.

-We might be able to check in configuration change first, and then update upgrade related code, but that means upgrade between builds is broken for few specific builds.

-Another thing is that data migration introduced lot of effort to maintain upgrade correctness, accumualte changes in one version, add one data migration plugin for each object per one version, will reduce development and maintenance effort.

-So this proposal is to upgrade between releases only.

-As we're relying on build number to get migration chain, if there is requirement to add more upgrade hook, it's still doable, just we cannot support upgrade between any builds.
+With current version mechanism, developer do not know which build version will be generated for his change, so we introduced another version, data migration version.

+If the value is not set, by default it is 0.

+Data migration framework will detect version difference between old version and latest and then run corresponding data migration plugins sequentially to migrate data.

+Notes:
+- Developers who change guestinfo, keyvalue store will be the owner to develop migration plugin, and be responsible to increase data migration version.
+- Each migration version should have one and only one corresponding plugin.
+- If appliance configuration and container configuration are changed at the same time, two different plugins should be added, and registered to different plugin category.
+- If both appliance configuration and keyvalue store are changed, two plugins are recommended as well.

 ### Limitation
 This document does not include approach for tether communication change, that means from serial port to VMCI or something else.
 Need to think about how to support old version's container while that change is made.